 - Apply online at www.universityofcalifornia.edu

 - Applications open Oct.
 1 (submit as early as Nov.
 1)

-- UC Applications Due November 30, 2024
+- UC Applications Due December 1, 2025

 - You will need:

-- o ACT with Writing or SAT by December
+- ACT with Writing or SAT by December

 - Some majors recommend SAT Subject Tests

-- Personal Statement
+- o Personal Statement

 - Fee \$70 per campus (Application for fee waiver available on line for up to 4 applications)

 - CSIS ID # (State ID # listed on transcript)